Personal Narratives and Student Achievement in Pupil Referral Units

-The participants will be thirty 15-16 year old pupils who attend a large PRU in London.
-The students will be interviewed on three occasions to give them the opportunity to tell the story of their lives at home and at school.
-Particular consideration will be given to critical incidents or turning points and the structure and coherence of the students’ narratives.
-The interview transcripts will then be analysed to identify consistent variations in narrative structure and contents in the personal narratives of students who are engaged in learning and those who are only participating in education to a limited extent.
+The participants were 35 pupils aged 15-16 who were attending a large PRU in London.
+The students were interviewed to give them the opportunity to tell the story of their lives at home and at school.
+Particular consideration was given to critical incidents or turning points and the structure and coherence of the students’ narratives.
+The interview transcripts were then analysed to identify consistent variations in narrative structure and contents in the personal narratives of students who engaged in learning and those who were only participating in education to a limited extent.

 The study aims to provide teachers and other professionals with new insights into the relationship between students’ personal narratives and their attitudes towards teachers and the education they are receiving.
 It also aims to provide the tools for teachers to use new forms of intervention which enable students who have become disaffected to re-engage with education and obtain better qualifications.

 - Special Educational Needs in Secondary Education (SENSE)

 - Information, Expectations and Transition to Higher Education

 - When to teach what?
 Sensitive learning periods and adolescence